hakeem-amsagguine/linux/Documentation/driver-api/ntb.rst

 maps corresponding outbound memory window so to have access to the shared memory region.

-The second type of interface, that implies the shared windows being initialized by a peer device, is depicted on the figure::
+The second type of interface, that implies the shared linux being initialized by a peer device, is depicted on the figure::

  Outbound translation: